 In 2011, a new Upper School library and four classrooms were added, synthetic turf was installed on the football/soccer field, and a scoreboard naming Pugh Field was erected.
 A Middle School football program was also initiated as part of a multi-year plan to develop football as a fall sport on the varsity, sub-varsity, and Middle School levels.
 An Upper School football team (grades 9-11) was added to the football program for the 2012-13 school year.

-A new, 4,250 square foot Lower School Library building opened in spring of 2018, and the former library was renovated to consolidate administrative offices.
+A new, 4,250 square foot Lower School Library building opened in 2018, and the former library was renovated to consolidate administrative offices.